Global Trade in Fakes

 Share of EU customs seizures by country of origin (% of items seized, 2023)

-China and Hong Kong together account for over 70% of all EU seizures — though enforcement experts note this reflects detection patterns as much as origin share.
-Turkey, India, and Morocco are growing sources for specific product categories including clothing, accessories, and food.
+China and Hong Kong together account for ~65% of all EU seizures — though enforcement experts note this reflects detection patterns as much as origin share.
+Turkey (~8%) is a growing source for clothing, accessories, and cosmetics.
 Enforcement intelligence must be continuously updated as smuggling routes shift in response to customs pressure.

 The Anti-Counterfeiting Ecosystem — Key Players